Denzel Curry discography

-American rapper Denzel Curry has released five studio albums, five mixtapes, three extended plays and 35 singles (including 16 as a featured artist).
+American rapper Denzel Curry has released five studio albums, seven mixtapes, five extended plays and 75 singles (including 35 as a featured artist and four promotional singles).

 Curry released his debut mixtape King Remembered Underground Tape 1991–1995 in September 2011.
 The mixtape led to him joining SpaceGhostPurrp's Raider Klan collective.
 In 2012, he released a second mixtape, titled King of the Mischievous South Vol. 1 Underground Tape 1996, which caught the attention of fellow American rapper Earl Sweatshirt.
 His third mixtape Strictly for My R.V.I.D.X.R.S. was released that same year.

 In 2013, Raider Klan disbanded.
 Curry would go on to release his debut studio album Nostalgic 64 in September 2013.
-In June 2015, he released his first double EP 32 Zel/Planet Shrooms, which included his breakout hit "Ultimate", which has since amassed over 100 million streams on Spotify.
+In June 2015, he released his first double EP 32 Zel/Planet Shrooms, which included his breakout hit "Ultimate", which has since amassed over 200 million streams on Spotify.
 He released his second studio album Imperial in 2016.
 The album's hype led to him being featured on the cover of the 2016 XXL Freshmen Class.